-195 187.
-One industry participant It was recommended that the test procedures should include detailed specifications on how to calculate lateral acceleration.
-For example, for some vehicles, it may not be possible to install a lateral acceleration sensor at the location of the vehicle's actual centre of gravity; in those cases, it reasoned, a correction factor will would be necessary to accommodate this different sensor positioning.
+- 185. It was recommended that the test procedures should include detailed specifications on how to calculate lateral acceleration.
+For example, for some vehicles, it may not be possible to install a lateral acceleration sensor at the location of the vehicle's actual centre of gravity; in those cases, a correction factor would be necessary to accommodate this different sensor positioning. - 186.

-196 188.
 It may not always be possible to install a lateral acceleration sensor at the location of the vehicle's actual centre of gravity.
 For this reason, it is important to provide a coordinate transformation to resolve the measured lateral acceleration values to the vehicle's centre of gravity location.
-The specific equations used to perform this operation, as well as those used to correct lateral acceleration data for the effect of chassis roll angle, are suitable for incorporation being incorporated into a laboratory test procedure prepared by Contracting Parties to this gtr.
+The specific equations used to perform this operation, as well as those used to correct lateral acceleration data for the effect of chassis roll angle, are suitable for being incorporated into a laboratory test procedure prepared by Contracting Parties to this gtr.